 As a coach or a lifter, one must be aware of the technical aspects of the strength sport and remember that the goal is to eliminate major flaws that drag down the effectiveness of the lifting process.
-It is not productive to be constantly dwelling on minor errors, as this will have a negative effect on the lifter, especially if they are an introvert.
+It is not productive to be constantly dwelling on minor errors, as this will harm the lifter, especially if they are an introvert.
 It boils down to these points:

-The coach's ultimate goal is to teach and perfect those habits and techniques that most likely will bring success on the platform.
+The coach's ultimate goal is to teach and perfect those habits and techniques that will bring success.

-Technical mistakes can be broken down into five main areas, each with their own separate sub mistakes.
+Technical mistakes can be broken down into five main areas, each with its separate sub mistakes.
 (Drabik 1996)

 1. Typical and atypical

-Beginning with the typical mistakes, the coach will notice that nearly every one of the new practitioners of the skill make the same errors of execution.
+Beginning with the typical mistakes, the coach will notice that every one of the new practitioners of the skill makes the same errors of execution.
 As the coach, you might just as well be prepared to deal with it on an ongoing basis with each new group of athletes who come through the door.
 On the other side of the coin is the atypical mistake.
-These are ones that rarely show up but when they do, it is usually because of the unusual physical features of the athlete such as their build or perhaps it is due to certain strength imbalances in their muscular makeup.
+These are ones that rarely show up, but when they do, it is usually because of the unusual physical features of the athlete such as their build or it is due to specific strength imbalances in their muscular makeup.
 Testing for muscle imbalances is an art in itself.
 See Appendix A for brief and incomplete general guidelines of muscle testing.

 2. Local and chain

-A local defect is a link in the chain of movement that is not correct but it has no substantial influence on the rest of the movement.
-A chain defect will cause disruption in all of the remaining portions of the movement.
+A local defect is a link in the chain of movement that is not correct, but it has no substantial influence on the rest of the movement.
+A chain defect will disrupt all of the remaining portions of the movement.
 As an example, a close examination of the squat will reveal the first move must be with the hips and not the knees.
-If the knees bend first before the hips begin their backward journey, the body will not be able to correct itself and the lift will not be technically right.
-Eliminate chain defects immediately or the problem will remain and cause more difficulties further into the training cycle.
+If the knees bend first before the hips begin their backward journey, the body will not be able to correct itself, and the lift will not be technically right.
+Eliminate chain defects immediately, or the problem will remain and cause more difficulties further into the training cycle.

 3. Unfixed and fixed

-Unfixed mistakes are ones that are not yet habits.
-These mistakes usually show up in the first stages of training, yet they are fixable, if attended to early in the learning process.
+Unfixed mistakes are not yet habits.
+These mistakes usually show up in the first stages of training, yet they are fixable if attended to early in the learning process.
 Fixed mistakes are just what they sound like; they are a habit, they are 'fixed' into the movement patterns and can be difficult to remove from the 'automatic' neuromuscular responses.
-In some cases, it may be better to just learn another similar but new pattern rather than trying to teach and have them unlearn an already established movement sequence.
+In some cases, it may be better to learn another similar but new pattern rather than trying to teach and have them unlearn an already established movement sequence.

-Mistakes that occur only during competition are for good reason called competitive mistakes.
-In this situation, the athlete will do well in the pre-meet workouts but when the time to shine comes around, they will make costly mistakes.
-This due to a variety of reasons amongst which are interference from an opposing player, stress of the particular competition and deviation from the normal technique.
-Noncompetitive mistakes happen in the gym and on the practice playing field during the training workouts.
+Mistakes that occur only during competition are for a good reason called competitive mistakes.
+In this situation, the athlete will do well in the pre-meet workouts, but when the time to shine comes around, they will make costly mistakes.
+This due to a variety of reasons amongst which is interference from an opposing player, stress of the particular competition and deviation from the normal technique.
+Non-competitive mistakes happen in the gym and on the practice playing field during the training workouts.
 If the athlete makes mistakes under these circumstances, they are sure to repeat them in a stressful game situation.

 Coach related mistakes, which include:

 Muscle testing must be differentiated from a restriction in the range of motion (ROM) around the joint.
-If the muscle cannot make the full ROM due to weakness it may be the muscle is simply too weak to make the full movement.
-Or, perhaps the motion is restricted because of the 'shortness of the muscles, capsule or ligament structures'.
+If the muscle cannot make the full ROM due to the weakness it may be the muscle is too weak to make the full movement.
+Or, the motion is restricted because of the 'shortness of the muscles, capsule or ligament structures'.
 (Kendall 2005).
-In order to arrive at a conclusion the joint has to be passively moved through the ROM to determine if any such restriction exists.
-If none is present then it may be concluded the muscle is weak.
+To conclude, the joint has to be passively moved through the ROM to determine if any such restriction exists.
+If none is present, then it may be concluded the muscle is weak.

-Testing single joint muscles must also separate the muscle weakness from a tendon insufficiency.
-Other considerations that have to be taken into account are relaxed and unstable joints.
-If the joint is unstable, it will normally hurt when moved through the ROM.
+Testing single-joint muscles must also separate the muscle weakness from a tendon insufficiency.
+Other considerations that have to be considered are relaxed and unstable joints.
+If the joint is unstable, it will generally hurt when moved through the ROM.